locize/locize-help/docs/general-questions/why-is-my-namespace-suddenly-a-flat-json.md

 locize automatically transforms to this flat format if it detects that keys use natural language.
 This is the default behaviour.

-*If you know that you always use flat format, you can select this in the project settings.*
+*If you know that you always use flat format, you can select this in the developer settings of your project.*

 ![](publish_flat.png)